-Sheltered housing is specifically designed to meet the needs of people who are seeking a home for independant living into their retirement.
+Sheltered housing is specifically designed to meet the needs of people who are seeking a home for independent living into their retirement.

 Moving to sheltered housing is a big decision, but moving to one has a number of benefits.

 - communual lounges where you can meet other residents and socialise.

 - shared gardens for the green fingered, which are managed jointly by the council and residents